 Here's a quick list of Arizona scholarships and grants that you might be able to use to reduce the cost of your trade school training:

-Arizona Leveraging Educational Assistance Partnership (AzLEAP) - Grants from AzLEAP are based on financial need and awarded through individual institutions.
+- Arizona Leveraging Educational Assistance Partnership (AzLEAP) - Grants from AzLEAP are based on financial need and awarded through individual institutions.
 The average yearly award is $1,000, with a maximum annual amount of $2,500.

-The Rotary Vocational Fund of Arizona (TRVFA) - Eligible vocational students can receive a one-time grant of $2,000 to help with the cost of college-level career training programs, provided they're sponsored by a regional Rotary Club and enrolled in a qualified program.
+- The Rotary Vocational Fund of Arizona (TRVFA) - Eligible vocational students can receive a one-time grant of $2,000 to help with the cost of college-level career training programs, provided they're sponsored by a regional Rotary Club and enrolled in a qualified program.

-Association for Career Technical Education of Arizona (ACTEAZ) Scholarship - CTE students in high school or college can be recommended for this award by an ACTEAZ member.
+- Association for Career Technical Education of Arizona (ACTEAZ) Scholarship - CTE students in high school or college can be recommended for this award by an ACTEAZ member.
 The amount of the award can range from $500 to $2,500.

-Initiatives for Vocational School Students in Arizona
+Initiatives for Vocational Training in Arizona

 Arizona also features a range of initiatives designed to help students and institutions bridge the gap from traditional school programs to the workforce.
 Here are a few such initiatives active in the state as of 2019: